TerminalMC/ClientSort/README.md

 If installed on a server or in singleplayer, ClientSort uses policies to automatically disable server-accelerated operations when it detects an incorrect state (such as item duplication).

+Automatic validation can be disabled by setting the `validateOperationResults` config value to `false` in the `clientsort-server.json` config file.

 The policy list is stored in the `clientsort-server.json` config file, which can be manually edited and reloaded using the `/clientsort reload` command.